-8. HEALTHCARE

-Local Plan Policy
+8.1 Local Plan Policy

-- 8.1 Local Plan Policy IN1 Infrastructure seeks contributions for infrastructure including social assets for example health centres and doctors surgeries.
+8.1.1 Local Plan Policy IN1 Infrastructure provision seeks contributions for infrastructure including social assets for example health centres and doctors surgeries.
 One of the principal demands on a growing community is the need to provide new high quality healthcare facilities.
 Alternatively, existing provision may require additional facilities, extensions or alterations.
-Where a development would produce extra demand on the local healthcare provision beyond the capacity of existing provision, planning obligations may be sought to meet the needs arising and make the development acceptable. - 8.2 The District Council supports the need to ensure that local health care provision meets the needs of household growth in the District.
+Where a development would produce extra demand on the local healthcare provision beyond the capacity of existing provision, planning obligations may be sought to meet the needs arising and make the development acceptable

+8.1.2 The Council supports the need to ensure that local health care provision meets the needs of household growth in the District.
 The Council will consult NHS England and Clinical Commissioning Groups on future development plans to help assess long term health planning.
-The Council will consult these agencies on planning applications submitted which involve developments of 11 dwellings or over to determine if a contribution to health provision is justified based on the existing capacity of healthcare infrastructure in the specific area within which a development is proposed.
+The Council will consult these agencies on planning applications submitted which involve developments of 10 dwellings or over to determine if a contribution to health provision is justified based on the existing capacity of healthcare infrastructure in the specific area within which a development is proposed.
 In larger development projects, the opportunity for on-site provision of medical facilities may be required.

-Level of Contribution
+8.2 Level of Contribution

-8.3 Details of advice on Health Care provision and any need for additional facilities can be obtained by contacting NHS England / Clinical Commissioning Groups.
-NHS England/CCG will need to ensure all requests for direct provision and/or financial contributions for healthcare are sufficiently evidence based and be in compliance with the Community Infrastructure Levy (CIL) Regulation tests in CIL Regulation 122.
+8.2.1 Details of advice on Health Care provision and any need for additional facilities can be obtained by contacting NHS England / Clinical Commissioning Groups.
+NHS England/ CCG will need to ensure all requests for direct provision and/or financial contributions for healthcare are sufficiently evidence based and in compliance with the Community Infrastructure Levy (CIL) Regulation tests in CIL Regulation 122.